 - Do not drive if you are drowsy, sleepy, tired, or insufficiently rested

-- Do not speed and always drive the speed limit speeding
+- Do not speed and always drive the speed limit

-- Always, always, always wear your seat belt whether you are a driver, front seat passenger or rear-seat passenger.
+- Always, always, always wear your seat belt whether you are a driver, front seat passenger or rear-seat passenger

 All of these dangerous driving behaviors can significantly increase your chances of being involved in an otherwise preventable car accident.